 Pillar one: Creating strong foundations

 As well as the support you offer locally, diaspora groups can also provide the pastoral and professional support your international nurses and midwives will need.
-A list of diaspora groups can be found in the International Recruitment Toolkit (page 73) and can be shared with your new recruits so they can find out about the support available to them before they arrive.
+A list of diaspora groups can be found in the International Recruitment Toolkit and can be shared with your new recruits so they can find out about the support available to them before they arrive.

 How to create strong foundations